2-alchemists/krossboard-docs/content/docs/deploy-for-amazon-eks.md

 On Amazon AWS, Krossboard works as a standalone EC2 virtual machine.
 Each instance discovers and handles EKS clusters on a per [AWS region](https://docs.aws.amazon.com/en_us/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) basis.
 This means that, once installed and properly configured in a region, it can automatically discover and handle all your EKS clusters in that region.

-This guide describes step-by-step how to deploy and configure Krossboard for an AWS region.
+This guide describes step-by-step how to deploy and configure Krossboard for an AWS region in a couple of minutes.

 ## Before you begin
 First note that Krossboard is published as ready-to-use public AWS images.
 This release approach aims to make its deployment as simple than creating an AWS virtual machine.